RENCI/apsviz-timeseriesdb-ingest/README.md

 conda run -n apsvizTimeseriesdbIngest python createIngestSourceMeta.py --outputDir /projects/ees/TDS/DataIngesting/DAILY_INGEST/ --outputFile contrails_stationdata_COASTAL_meta.csv
 conda run -n apsvizTimeseriesdbIngest python createIngestSourceMeta.py --outputDir /projects/ees/TDS/DataIngesting/DAILY_INGEST/ --outputFile contrails_stationdata_RIVERS_meta.csv

-The information in these files can be ingested into the database using the ingestData.py program, by running the follwing command:
+The information in these files can be ingested into the database using the ingestData.py program, by running the following command:

 conda run -n apsvizTimeseriesdbIngest python ingestData.py --inputDir /projects/ees/TDS/DataIngesting/DAILY_INGEST/ --ingestDir /home/DataIngesting/DAILY_INGEST/ --inputTask Source --inputDataset None

 ## Create files containing gauge data, and ingest them into the database

-Now that both the both the station and source data has been ingested into the database, the files containing the gauge data cand be created by using the createIngestData.py program.
+Now that both the station and source data has been ingested into the database, the files containing the gauge data can be created by using the createIngestData.py program.
 This program reads in the data files in the DataHarvesting directory, and adds the source_id, from the source table, along the a timemark value along with the source_id, and timestep uniquely identifies each record in the data table.
 To create the data files run the following commands:

 conda run -n apsvizTimeseriesdbIngest python createIngestData.py --outputDir /projects/ees/TDS/DataIngesting/DAILY_INGEST/ --inputDataset adcirc
 conda run -n apsvizTimeseriesdbIngest python createIngestData.py --outputDir /projects/ees/TDS/DataIngesting/DAILY_INGEST/ --inputDataset contrails
 conda run -n apsvizTimeseriesdbIngest python createIngestData.py --outputDir /projects/ees/TDS/DataIngesting/DAILY_INGEST/ --inputDataset noaa

-The information in these files can be ingested into the database using the ingestData.py program, by running the follwing commands:
+The information in these files can be ingested into the database using the ingestData.py program, by running the following commands:

 conda run -n apsvizTimeseriesdbIngest python ingestData.py --inputDir None --ingestDir /home/DataIngesting/DAILY_INGEST/ --inputTask Data --inputDataset adcirc
 conda run -n apsvizTimeseriesdbIngest python ingestData.py --inputDir None --ingestDir /home/DataIngesting/DAILY_INGEST/ --inputTask Data --inputDataset contrails